Congregation Amijai: Religious life

-Congregation Amijai is dedicated to the study of Torah.
-It respects the dietary laws of kashrut.
-As a conservative synagogue, religious life is egalitarian.
-Women count toward a minyan, can read Torah during religious services, wear a Kippah, a Tallit and/or Tefillin.
-The synagogue also considers Organ donation to be a Mitzvah.
+Congregation Amijai is dedicated to the study of Torah and the congregation respects the dietary laws of kashrut.
 The congregation believes "in a Judaism far from bourgeois comfort, ignorance, individualism, compulsion and fear."

-The synagogue gives back charitably to the community, with monthly tzedakah collections, collaboration with the local non-profit Sonrisas in the town of Esteban Echeverría, a community dining room/soup kitchen for homeless and low income residents and winter clothing drives.
+The synagogue gives charitably to the community, with monthly tzedakah collections, collaboration with the local non-profit Sonrisas in the town of Esteban Echeverría, a community dining room/soup kitchen for homeless and low income residents and winter clothing drives.

 The Congregation supports the Argentine Ecumenical Movement and participates in the National Plan for Cultural Equality.

-In 2014 Congregation Amijai's Rabbi Alejandro Avruj joined Pope Francis as part of the interfaith delegation of the Pope's visit to the Middle East.
+In 2014 Rabbi Alejandro Avruj joined Pope Francis as part of the interfaith delegation of the Pope's visit to the Middle East.
 Rabbi Avruj worked alongside the Pontiff on social justice related issues when the latter was Archbishop of Buenos Aires and thus was invited to participate as part of the delegation.
+In an attempt to foster peace between Jews and Palestinians, the synagogue organizes and promotes recitals and concerts with both Jewish and Palestinian artists.